martmannupb/AmoebotSim-2.0/Documentation/user_guide/usage/sim.md

 The Settings Panel is opened by pressing the Top Bar button with the gear icon, which is the second-last button in the Top Bar.
 It will appear on the right side of the UI, where the Initialization Panel is in Init Mode.
-The panel contains various general settings, mainly for modifying the visualization.
+The panel contains some advanced camera controls and visualization options.

+### Camera Controls

+**Camera Angle**
+This slider controls the rotation angle of the viewport.
+Moving the slider to the right rotates the camera counter-clockwise in 30 degree steps.

+**Camera Pos.
+X** and **Camera Pos.
+Y**
+These fields can be used to specify the coordinates of the center of the camera.
+The position is only updated when the `Apply` button below is clicked.
+When the camera is centered or framed around the particle system, the content of these fields is updated.

+**Grid Coordinates**
+If this toggle is enabled, the coordinates specified in the above fields are grid coordinates instead of world coordinates.

+**Camera Size**
+This field is used to specify the camera's orthographic size, which corresponds to the zoom level.
+The value is applied to the camera when the `Apply` button is clicked.
+Its value is updated when the camera is framed around the particle system by pressing the button in the Top Bar.

+**Apply**
+This button applies the currently set camera position and zoom level to the camera.

+### Visualization

 **Animations On/Off**
 This setting toggles the movement animations on and off.
 Animations make the particle movements much easier to understand, but the simulation might run faster with animations turned off.

-**Beep Repeat On/Off** and **Beep Repeat Time (s)**
-*Deprecated*

-**Fullscreen**
-When the application is built and run as a standalone outside the Unity Editor, this setting can be used to toggle between fullscreen and windowed mode.
-It is recommended to run the application in fullscreen mode.
-This setting has no effect when the simulator runs in the Unity Editor.

-**Camera Angle**
-This slider controls the rotation angle of the viewport.
-Moving the slider to the right rotates the camera counter-clockwise in 30 degree steps.

-**Compass ov.
+**Compass Ov.
 Arrows**
 This setting changes the visualization of compass directions in the particle overlay showing the compasses of all particles.
 When it is enabled, the compass directions are displayed as arrows.
 When it is disabled, the directions are represented by their textual names (like E, NNE, etc.) instead.